AckerlyXu/heima/articles/batch/batch-visual-studio-templates.md

 - Reuse the job parameters JSON.
 This works well if the only parameters are job-wide ones (for example, a render height and width).
 To do this, when creating a CloudTask in the job splitter, add a reference to the parameters.json resource file object from the job manager task's ResourceFiles (`JobSplitter._jobManagerTask.ResourceFiles`) to the CloudTask's ResourceFiles collection.
 - Generate and upload a task-specific parameters.json document as part of job splitter execution, and reference that blob in the task's resource files collection.
 This is necessary if different tasks have different parameters.
 An example might be a 3D rendering scenario where the frame index is passed to the task as a parameter.

-> [AZURE.NOTE]
+> [!NOTE]
 > The built-in parameter handler supports only string-to-string dictionaries.
 If you want to pass complex JSON values as parameter values, you will need to pass these as strings and parse them in the task processor, or modify the framework's `Configuration.GetTaskParameters` method.
 >
 >

 ## Next steps
 ### Persist job and task output to Azure Storage
 Another helpful tool in Batch solution development is [Azure Batch File Conventions][nuget_package].
 Use this .NET class library (currently in preview) in your Batch .NET applications to easily store and retrieve task outputs to and from Azure Storage.
-[Persist Azure Batch job and task output](/documentation/articles/batch-task-output/) contains a full discussion of the library and its usage.
+[Persist Azure Batch job and task output](./batch-task-output.md) contains a full discussion of the library and its usage.

 ### Batch Forum
 The [Azure Batch Forum][forum] on MSDN is a great place to discuss Batch and ask questions about the service.
 Head on over for helpful "sticky" posts, and post your questions as they arise while you build your Batch solutions.